JonZeolla/lab-BlockCipherCryptography/ecb-mode/detect-ecb-mode/README.md

 ## Solution
 <details>
-  <summary>Click here to find the solution</summary>
+  <summary>Click here to see the solution</summary>
   <br>

   `Image4.ppm` is the one encrypted with ECB mode.
 It's the only one containing duplicate blocks.
-They're all derived from the same image, just encrypted under different modes and then cropped differently.
+Each file is derived from the same image, just encrypted under different modes and then cropped differently.

   One solution in Bash would be: